Who we are

 Website – Is a server dedicated to Cambridgeshire Scouts and we may store names & email addresses for booking and login purposes.

 Other Third Parties – we may sometimes contract with other third parties to supply services to you on our behalf and they may collect and store your data.
+We may also use a third party to provide a data redaction service.
 Where any of your data is required for such a purpose, we will take all reasonable steps to ensure that your data will be handled safely, securely and in accordance with your rights, our obligations and the obligation of the third party with respect to GDPR.

 In addition, adult volunteers may hold some personal data on local spreadsheets/databases.